 With its large, well-groomed floor, the arena is ideal for other livestock-related events, as well, including dog shows and rodeos.
 Because it is covered, the arena is used year-round.
 It’s a staple for local 4-H clubs, high school equestrian teams, team penning, roping teams and other horse-related clubs in the Rogue Valley.
 When it’s not reserved for an event, it’s also available for open riding.

 The Isola Memorial Arena is surrounded by heavy-duty corral panels, with an adjacent holding pen.
 With two large metal bleachers, there is a seating capacity of more than 400.
 Nearby bathrooms and drinking fountains make it a pleasant place for guests.
-The arena is next to a horse and livestock housing area that features wash racks, 196 stalls and covered breezeways for all-weather grooming.
+The arena is next to a horse and livestock housing area that features wash racks, and covered breezeways for all-weather grooming.
 There is ample parking for horse trailers, RVs and other vehicles.

 Because the Isola Arena is next door to the Seven Feather Event Center, the two are often rented together.
 They’re separated by lovely Chaisson Park, which features lawns, benches and shade trees, so renting the two facilities in tandem provides an area that can be used for catered lunches and breaks.

 Food concessions can be arranged through the Expo administration office.
 The fairgrounds’ interim food concessionaire has a portable stand to service shows scheduled in one or both barns.
 Restroom facilities are close by.